luisgarcia87/Curb-to-Mqtt/README.md

 5. Token Refresh
 To ensure continuous operation, the script automatically refreshes the authentication token every 12 hours to avoid expiration, and re-authenticates with the WebSocket if necessary.

+## Debug Mode (v1.0.1 Update)
+In version 1.0.1, debug mode has been introduced to address issues caused by excessive logging output.
+You can enable detailed logging by setting `DEBUG_MODE: true` in the `config.yaml` file.
+This will allow you to see more detailed logs for troubleshooting purposes, but by default, the script runs with reduced logging to improve stability and performance.

 ## Running as a service ##